Great engineering teams focus on milestones instead of projects

 Trade offs to consider include:

-• When will things be fully integrated?
+- When will things be fully integrated?
 Experienced engineers will start out with a steel thread, and keep it working at all points.
-Be suspicious of orderings that rely on a merging work later.
+Be suspicious of orderings that rely on people merging their work later.

 For example, let’s say your project is to create a Slack bot that displays charts from your application in a customer’s Slack channel.
 Here are two different ways you could break down this project: